ananduttkarsh58/KIIT_EDUBUDDY/README.md

-# 📚 KIIT EduBuddy – Smart Academic Assistant Powered by TinyLlama
+# 📚 KIIT EDUBUDDY – Smart Academic Assistant Powered by TinyLlama

-**EduBuddy** is an AI-powered academic assistant built to streamline access to exam-focused study materials, providing students and educators with insightful, structured, and categorized question data.
+**EDUBUDDY** is an AI-powered academic assistant built to streamline access to exam-focused study materials, providing students and educators with insightful, structured, and categorized question data.
 Leveraging NLP and fine-tuned language models, it enhances learning outcomes and simplifies exam preparation.

 ---